It All Begins With Your Decision To Be The Star In The Crowd

 Use keywords from the job description to help your CV pass through applicant tracking systems (ATS).

-Keep your curriculum vitae between 1–2 pages.
+Keep your curriculum vitae between 1 and 2 pages.

 Use short bullet points in your professional summary or achievements.